maxbates/cogeneration/doc/scaffolding.md

             - the embeddings get a diffuse mask like all other tasks and won't learn to treat motifs differently
             - convoluted handling to support
         - Thus the `diffuse_mask` is not aligned between training and sampling
+        - However, it is clear from sampling that we *do* need to provide a better `diffuse_mask` / `motif_mask`, because sampling for inpainting using public model with `diffuse_mask` set to ones leads to chain breaks.
     - Questions
         - Do we want to have another batch prop `motif_mask` specific to inpainting, or just try to use `diffuse_mask`?
         - Do we need to embed both `diffuse_mask` and `motif_mask`, or could we just embed `motif_mask` if available otherwise `diffuse_mask`?